Seanmclem/solidjs-router/README.md

 ```

 ## Nested Routes
-any If you need to have several routes with the same beginning - you can use 'exact' for any generic route, and leave it off for the rest.
+If you need to have several routes with the same beginning - you can use 'exact' for any generic route, and leave it off for the rest.

 Like this:
 ```javascript